altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ```

 #### Note
-- In order to implement the pattern known as "command sourcing"
+- In order to implement the pattern known as "command sourcing":
-    - simply call persistAsync(cmd)(...) right away on all incoming messages and handle them in the callback.
+- Simply call persistAsync(cmd)(...) right away on all incoming messages and handle them in the callback.

 #### Warning
-- The callback will not be invoked if the actor is restarted (or stopped)
+- The callback will not be invoked if:
+    - the actor is restarted (or stopped)
-    - in between the call to persistAsync and the journal has confirmed the write.
+    - after the call to persistAsync
+    - and before the journal has confirmed the write.

 ## Deferring actions until preceding persist handlers have executed
-- Sometimes when working with persistAsync or persist
+- Sometimes when working with `persistAsync` or `persist`
     - you may find that it would be nice to define some actions
-    - in terms of "happens-after the previous persistAsync/persist handlers have been invoked".
+    - in terms of "happens-after the previous `persistAsync` / `persist` handlers have been invoked".
-- PersistentActor provides an utility method called deferAsync,
+- `PersistentActor` provides an utility method called `deferAsync`,
-    - which works similarly to persistAsync yet does not persist the passed in event.
+    - which works similarly to `persistAsync` yet does not persist the passed in event.
+- It is recommended to use it for:
+    - **read operations**,
-- It is recommended to use it for read operations, and actions which do not have corresponding events in your domain model.
+    - and actions which **do not have corresponding events** in your domain model.
-- Using this method is very similar to the persist family of methods, yet it does not persist the passed in event.
+- Using this method is very similar to the persist family of methods, yet **it does not persist the passed in event**.
 - It will be kept in memory and used when invoking the handler.
 ```scala
 class MyPersistentActor extends PersistentActor {